cta-observatory/pyirf/docs/usage/EventDisplay.rst

 Launch *pyirf*
 --------------

-To create the DL3 data you will need to
+To create the sensitivity and IRFs you will need to

-- copy the configuration file in your working directory,
-- modify it according to your setup,
-- launch the ``pyirf.scripts.make_DL3`` script.
+- launch the ``examples/calculate_eventdisplay_irfs.py`` script.

-To produce e.g. DL3 data for 50 hours,

-``python $PYIRF/pyirf/scripts/make_DL3.py --config_file config.yml --pipeline EventDisplay --obs_time 50.h``

 Results
 -------